 About the procedure

-You will then be given a drink of orange juice containing C13-urea.
+You will then be give a capsule containing C13-urea to swallow with water.
 Breath test samples will then be collected, 2 after 10 minutes and 2 more after 30 minutes.
 This will then be analysed to see whether or not you have an H. pylori infection.

 It is important that you do not eat, chew gum, smoke, sleep, drink or exercise during your test.